 News

-• [Feb 2025] Excited to be serving as an Associate Program Chair at NeurIPS 2025!
+• [Feb 2025] Excited to serve as Associate Program Chair for NeurIPS 2025!

 • [Dec 2024] Our work on studying bias in LLMs for mental health support was covered by MIT News and published in EMNLP Findings.